evawiedmann/order-pizza/README.md

 ## Technologies Used

 _{Tell me about the languages and tools you used to create this app.
 Assume that I know you probably used HTML and CSS.
 If you did something really cool using only HTML, point that out.}_

-### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*

 Copyright (c) 2019 **_{List of contributors or company name}_**